ryerson-ggl/covid19-data/ACCESS.md

 ![Example of pgAdmin4 Interface](img/pgadmin4_example.png)

-Please contact Richard Wen rrwen.dev@gmail.com to setup your account for access.

 Using an email and password setup, you can experiment with the [Available data](../README.md#available-data):

 1. Create a connection using the [Server Dialog](https://www.pgadmin.org/docs/pgadmin4/latest/server_dialog.html)